 1. Keep on Top of Things

 I never have half a day spare, and even if I did, I probably wouldn’t spend it on my hands and knees scrubbing the kitchen floor.
-The key for me is to do little and often to keep on top of my house cleaning so as I’m not daunted.
+The key for me is to do little and often to keep on top of my house cleaning so that I’m not daunted.

 2. Do you Research